Vickybarai/Devops/Questions.md

 328. How do you prepare for MNC interviews?
 329. What is your biggest technical challenge?
 330. Why should we hire you as a DevOps engineer?

+---
+Core Network Questions (Beginner → Mid-Level)
+Your application is running, but users cannot access it from the browser.
+How do you debug?
+The application works on the server but not from outside.
+What could be wrong?
+The same service works in dev but fails in production.
+What do you compare first?
+Traffic suddenly drops to zero, but servers are healthy.
+How do you investigate?
+The website works sometimes and fails randomly.
+What network issues come to mind?
+The load balancer is healthy, but backend servers are not receiving traffic.
+Why?
+DNS is resolving correctly, but users still can’t access the application.
+What do you check next?
+The application works on HTTP but not on HTTPS.
+What could be the reason?
+The service is accessible internally but not publicly.
+Where do you check?
+One specific region cannot access the application, while others can.
+Why?
+After deployment, the application becomes unreachable.
+How do you decide whether it’s a network or application issue?
+Firewall rules were updated and the application went down.
+How do you debug?
+A new port was opened, but traffic is still blocked.
+What could be missing?
+Latency suddenly increases, but CPU and memory are normal.
+What do you investigate?
+Users report slow responses only during peak traffic.
+What network causes are possible?
+The application cannot connect to the database.
+Where do you start debugging?
+Multiple services communicate internally, but one service stops responding.
+Why?
+How do you trace a request from user → load balancer → application → database?
+Network changes were made manually in production.
+What risks does this introduce?
+How do you confirm whether an issue is network-related or application-related?
+🔥 Advanced / Senior-Level Network Questions
+How would you design a highly available network architecture for production?
+One Availability Zone goes down.
+How does traffic continue flowing?
+How do you debug intermittent packet loss issues?
+What network metrics are most important for production monitoring?
+How do you perform zero-downtime network changes?
+Your cloud bill spikes due to data transfer.
+How do you investigate?
+How do you secure service-to-service communication in production?
+How do you debug networking issues in Kubernetes?
+What common networking mistakes have you seen in real projects?
+How do you balance security vs performance in network design?